Marie Strader, Ph.D.

 CV: Download here

-I am broadly interested in the impact of early life-history traits on fitness in marine invertebrates, especially in regards to mechanisms that enable embryos and larvae to exist in and respond to a variable and rapidly changing environment.
+I am broadly interested in the impact of early life-history traits on fitness in marine invertebrates, especially in regards to mechanisms that enable embryos and larvae to respond to variable environments.
 I tackle this using an integrative approach that combines ecology, experimental biology and genomics.

-In the Hofmann lab, I will characterize physiological and epigenetic mechanisms that enable acclimatization of early life-stages to predicted climate change scenarios using the ecologically relevant model Strongylocentrotus purpuratus.
-My PhD work examined how natural variation in complex larval traits (fluorescence and larval competence) may contribute to the propensity to disperse in the reef-building coral Acropora millepora (See website for more details).
+In the Hofmann lab, I examine mechanisms that enable acclimatization of early life-stages to predicted climate change scenarios.
+Using the ecologically relevant model Strongylocentrotus purpuratus, I study how environmental stressors drive variation in maternal provisioning and offspring physiology.
+This is approached in a trans-generational framework examining egg biochemistry, larval gene expression, methylation and physiology.
+My PhD work examined how natural variation in complex larval traits (fluorescence and larval competence) contribute to the propensity to disperse in the reef-building coral Acropora millepora.